 Restart your Fitbit or reset it

-You can restart most Fitbit smartwatches and trackers using the device’s Settings app and choosing Shutdown, Reboot, or About > Reboot Device.
+You can restart most Fitbit smartwatches and trackers using the device’s Settings app and choosing Shutdown, Restart, Reboot, or About > Reboot Device.

-For smartwatches like the Versa Series, Sense, and Ionic, you can also tap and hold the side button (or the back and bottom buttons for Ionic and original Versa) for 10 seconds and release when you see the Fitbit logo on the screen.
+For smartwatches like the Versa Series, Sense, and Ionic, you can also tap and hold the side button (or the back and bottom buttons for Ionic and original Versa) for 10 seconds and release it when you see the Fitbit logo on the screen.

 To review step-by-step instructions on restarting your Fitbit by model, see this article Need to restart or reset your Fitbit device?
 Learn the steps.